Welcome to the most complete guide to going solar in 2022.

 Considering a solar battery can be a big decision.

-On the one hand, it adds to the price tag of your initial solar investment, on the other hand it’s a really great investment for your home protection.
+On the one hand, it adds to the price tag of your initial solar investment, on the other hand it’s a really great investment for your home’s protection, especially during power outages and natural disasters.

-Let’s break down the reasons when you would need a solar battery to give your solar panels (and home) a power up!
+Let’s break down the reasons why you need a solar battery to give your solar panels (and home) a boost.

 There are 4 main reasons you’ll need a solar battery.

-- Free yourself of the grid and rising costs
+- Less dependence on the grid and rising costs

 - Complete control of your home energy usage